Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Variety Care provides vaccines, lab work, dental care, women’s health services, and testing and treatment for STDs.
 Routine tests include chlamydia, gonorrhea, hepatitis B and C, HIV, and syphilis, and additional screenings for herpes, trichomoniasis, and pubic lice are available upon request.
-Service is available by appointment at the clinic’s permanent location, which is open on weekdays from 7:30 a.m. to 6:00 p.m. and on Saturday from 8:00 a.m. to 12:00 p.m.
+Service is available by appointment at any of the clinic’s locations, which are open on weekdays from 7:30 a.m. to 6:00 p.m. and on Saturday from 8:00 a.m. to 12:00 p.m.
 Testing and treatment are also provided on a first-come, first-serve basis through the clinic’s Open Access service, which is open on weekdays from 8:00 a.m. to 6:00 p.m.

 500 S.W.
 44th St.

 Crossroads Clinic provides an array of free and affordable reproductive health services, including ultrasounds, pregnancy testing, and STD testing and treatment.
 A minimal lab fee is charged for STD and HIV testing, and treatment for chlamydia and gonorrhea is free of charge.
 The clinic is open on Monday through Thursday from 9:30 a.m. to 5:00 p.m., and appointments can be scheduled over the phone or by text message.
 All medical services are strictly confidential.